Kentish-Lodge-MCST-2405/public/_policies/finance-late-payment-resolution.md

 ## AGM Ordinary Resolution  Interest on Late Payment and Recovery of Legal Fees

-*MCST Plan No. 2405  adopted at the Annual General Meeting held on [DATE]*
+*MCST Plan No. 2405  adopted at the Annual General Meeting held on [2025-10-26]*

 ### 1. Interest on Late Payment

-The meeting RESOLVES that any unpaid contributions to the Management Fund, Sinking Fund, Special Levies, and any other monies (including but not limited to late payment interest and legal fees) owed by any Subsidiary Proprietor and/or First Mortgagee to MCST Plan No. 2405 shall bear interest at the rate of **15% per annum**, or at such other rate as may be determined by Subsidiary Proprietors at a General Meeting.
+Any unpaid contributions to the Management Fund, Sinking Fund, Special Levies, and any other monies (including but not limited to late payment interest and legal fees) owed by any Subsidiary Proprietor and/or First Mortgagee to MCST Plan No. 2405 shall bear interest at the rate of **15% per annum**, or at such other rate as may be determined by Subsidiary Proprietors at a General Meeting.

 Such interest shall: